Independence Happy Hour (on Zoom)

 What does Independence look like for you?
 Spend some time with us to identify your strengths and work on your plan for the future!
 Our results-oriented framework will help you create an action plan, understand what independence means for you, and start crafting a vision for the future.
 You must register in advance to attend this 5-session workshop, and your registration fee covers all sessions.

 Throughout our 5 weeks together, you can expect to meet other families, learn concrete skills, and solidify your independence vision!
-This cohort will meet on Wednesdays from 7:00-8:15pm from October 23rd to November 20th, 2024.
+This cohort will meet on Tuesdays from 7:00-8:15pm from July 15th through August 12th, 2025.
+Early Bird Discount Available now through 7/4/25!

 View Event →